Michael Schumacher #KeepFightingMichael

 Another two months went by and the news was that he was conscious and had been moved to a hospital in Switzerland and after another period of several months, that he was now at home.

-But you know what the press are like.
+But you know what the press is like.

 With no real news to report, the media fed the public’s thirst for knowledge without, I suspect, worrying too much about the validity of their articles.